-Following the 11 March 2019 decision by the Council of Ministers to formally recognize the four TRCs in USC, in July the SFA signed a MoU for the Sedra and Borići TRCs assuming responsibility for the centre management of these TRCs.
-The SFA will have a dedicated focal point at both centres, while IOM will continue to work closely with the SFA to support them in the coordination and in the daily operations of the centres.
+Following the 11 March 2019 decision by the Council of Ministers to formally recognize the four TRCs in USC, and the MoUs through which the SFA assumed responsibility for the centre management of the Sedra and Borići TRCs, the SFA has dedicated focal points at both centres, while IOM continues to support the management and coordination of the centres.
 MoUs defining the centre management and coordination for Miral and Bira TRCs remain to be signed.